ASMlover/study/compiler/scheme/README.md

 ***

 ## **Summary**
-  * A little scheme intepreter writing with Python.
+  * A little scheme interpreter writing with Python.
   * It's just for fun.